fazlialtunn/iris-classification/README.md

-Here’s a README.md file you can use for your Iris classification GitHub repo.
-It documents the dataset, preprocessing steps, model training, and evaluation in a clear, professional way using Markdown format:

-⸻

 # 🌸 Iris Species Classification using XGBoost

-This project demonstrates a complete machine learning pipeline for classifying iris flowers into three species using the famous [Iris dataset](https://archive.ics.uci.edu/ml/datasets/iris).
+This project demonstrates a complete machine learning pipeline for classifying iris flowers into three species using the famous Iris dataset.
 The pipeline includes data preprocessing, visualization, outlier removal, and training an XGBoost classifier.

 ## 📂 Dataset